gravitational/careers/challenges/security/cloud-security.md

 Should you have any questions during the day, please ask the interview team Slack channel.

-After you interview, a panel of engineers with review the submitted pull requests and vote using a "+1, -2" anonymous voting system: +1 is submitted whenever a team member accepts the submission, -2 otherwise.
+After your interview, a panel of engineers will review the submitted pull requests and vote using a "+1, -2" anonymous voting system: +1 is submitted whenever a team member accepts the submission, -2 otherwise.